Matching-free Acquisition of Channels with Anisotropic Wavefronts: Simulation Results

-As depicted in Fig. 5, in the SWC model, the curvature matrix is determined solely by a single distance parameter once the arrival directions are given.
+Simultaneously, in the SWC model, the curvature matrix is determined solely by a single distance parameter once the arrival directions are given.
 Since the proposed algorithm is developed based on the AWC model, it inherently introduces two redundant parameters.
 This over-parameterization leads to a slight overfitting effect, rendering its estimation accuracy at high SNRs marginally inferior to the CRLB.
-Furthermore, a cross-comparison between Fig. \ref{img:NMSE_vs_SNR_AWC} and Fig. \ref{img:NMSE_vs_SNR_SWC} reveals that the proposed algorithm exhibits identical performance across both AWC and SWC scenarios.
+Furthermore, a cross-comparison between AWC and SWC reveals that the proposed algorithm exhibits identical performance across both AWC and SWC scenarios.
 Meanwhile, the SWC-Fitting perfectly matches the channel under the SWC assumption; because it utilizes the exact prior knowledge of individual paths, its estimation error falls below the CRLB.
-With the modeling mismatch eliminated, the P-SIGW-UPA algorithm achieves slightly better performance in SWC, yet it still falls significantly short of the theoretical performance bound.
-(Why?)
+With the modeling mismatch eliminated, The P-SIGW-UPA algorithm yields an improved performance in the SWC, yet a substantial gap to the theoretical performance bound remains.
+This is because it determines the curvature by estimating the propagation distance of each path, and the accuracy of curvature estimation decreases when the number of observations is small or the propagation distance is large \cite{Chen25}.